DHCSSza/escalator-sadilar/content/opportunities/first-steps-annotation-spu/overview.md

 ## Events in this series

-- Event 1: __22 August 2024__, 14:00 - 16:00 - virtual (a link to join the session will be shared with all participants)
+- Event 1: ~~22 August 2024~~ __4 September__, 14:00 - 16:00 - virtual (a link to join the session will be shared with all participants)
-- Event 2: __10 & 11 October 2024__, 9:00 - 16:00 each day - in-person at Sol Plaatjes University, South Campus Function Room
+- Event 2: __10 & 11 October 2024__, 9:00 - 16:00 each day - in-person at Sol Plaatje University, South Campus Function Room
 - Event 3: __14 November 2024__, 14:00 - 16:00 - virtual (a link to join the session will be shared with all participants)

 ## Contact us